 Abraham Wornovitzky, Food & Communications Officer.
 Abraham is both a Communications and Culinary Arts expert.
 Abraham’s career has been focused in two different yet creative areas.
 In Communications, where strategic planning, consumer knowledge, innovative market research and advertising play a major role.
 He worked in Marketing Consulting with a focus in the kid and teen markets, contributing to projects and developing ideas for clients that include Mattel, Domino’s Pizza and MTV.
 He pursued his passion for Culinary Arts by enrolling in one of the best culinary programs in Canada, obtaining his Red Seal certification after working in unique and diverse kitchens, teaching culinary skills and catering.
 Abraham has been a student of Dolores Custer, a pioneer in Food Styling.
 He thrives working in an industry where he can mix his cooking skills with his passion for the visual arts.
 Abe has also returned to his teaching roots, and has taught in Toronto for over two and a half years both corporate and leisure cooking classes.
 As a leisure photographer, he has exhibited work in Scotiabank CONTACT Photography Festival 2011 & 2012.
 Abraham is always exploring new ways of mixing Communications, Marketing and Visual Arts with the Culinary Arts.
-Abraham recently participated in season two of Chopped Canada on Food Network (see episode here).
+Abraham participated in season two of Chopped Canada on Food Network (see episode here) as well as worked as the Culinary Producer for Master Chef Canada season 4 (2016) & Culinary Set Manager for Top Chef Canada season 6 (2017).